transferwise/icons/README.md

 Check out the [Live Demo](https://transferwise.github.io/icons/)

-Set of SVG icons designed and built by TransferWise and distributed as React and AngularJS components.
+Set of SVG icons designed and built by Wise and distributed as React and AngularJS components.
 Each Icon is designed in two sizes: **`16`** and **`24`** pixels.
 The icon set has mostly **`outline`** icons but some of them also have **`filled`** variants.